Giving Up Your Pet

 Please print and fill out the forms per animal as applicable.

-If you have any further questions, or need to make an appointment, please contact us.
+If you have any further questions, or need to make an appointment, please call 613-725-3166 ext.
+221 or email us.
 We will do our best to find your former companion the happy, healthy home he deserves.

-Please read our tips on how to find your pets a home on your own.
+Please read our tips on how to find your pet a home on your own.